mishakarpinskiy/test_splynx_docs/files/configuring_tariff_plans/capped_plans/capped_plans.md

 Capped plans and Top-Ups
 ===

-CAP is a feature that allows ISP to provide Internet services with monthly limitation of data and charge customers for additional data.
+CAP is a feature that allows ISPs to provide Internet services with monthly limitation of data and charge customers for additional data in the form of top-ups.

-For example monthly limit for some internet tariff plan in Splynx is 200GB, once customer used 200GB you can block connection or decrease speed.
-In case when customer wants to use the Internet without limitations he can buy a Top-up(additional data pack) and use this data without speed limitations.
-In Splynx, we designed this feature so the customer could issue a Top-up from portal, the administrator can apply a Top-up for a customer and also it can be done automatically (when monthly limit is reached - issue a top-up automatically).
+For example, the monthly limit for an internet tariff plan in Splynx is 200GB, once a customer has used 200GB the connection can be blocked or speed can be decreased.
+In a case, where the customer wants to use the Internet connection without speed limitations they can purchase a Top-up (additional data pack) and use this data without any speed limitations.
+In Splynx, we have designed this feature so that the customer can issue a Top-up from the customer portal, the administrator can also issue a Top-up for a customer on the administrator portal, and it can also be done automatically (when the monthly limit is reached - an auto top-up can be issued automatically).

-First of all, you need to enable the CAP module under _Config → Integrations _→ Main Modules.__
+Firstly, you need to enable the CAP module under _Config → Integrations _→ Main Modules.__

 ![enable_module](enable_module.png)

-Once this done you can navigate to _Plans -> Internet_ and click on this button to configure CAP:
+Once this done you can navigate to _Tariff Plans -> Internet_ and click on this button to configure CAP:

 ![tariff](tariff.png)

-Here you can configure some FUP policies, CAP and simulate&test the behavior of system on FUP and CAP rules.
-Do not mix FUP and CAP configurations what can cause conflicts.
-On this page we won't create any FUP rules, but only CAP + time frames for traffic accounting.
+Here you can configure FUP policies, CAP, simulate & test the behavior of the system on FUP and CAP rules.
+Do not mix FUP and CAP configurations, it could cause conflicts on the router.
+We will skip the FUP rules and only focus on CAP + time frames for traffic accounting.

 ## CAP сonfiguration

-Let's start with `Monthly limits (CAP)` configuration:
+Let's start with the `Monthly limits (CAP)` configuration:

 ![cap_limits](cap_limits.png)

-Here is a description of available options:
+Here’s a description of available options:

-* **Monthly traffic limit** - here you can set how much data customer can consume per month;
+* **Monthly traffic limit** - here you can set the amount of data a customer can consume per month

-* **Bonus traffic limit** - this option will work ONLY with some time frames specified under `FUP configuration` tab:
+* **Bonus traffic limit** - this option will ONLY work if a time frame has been specified under `FUP configuration` tab:

 ![time_frames](fup_time_frames.png)

-In this case customer will be able to use 50GB of bonus traffic only from 00:00 to 04:00 (Monthly limit of 100GB won't be used here).
-If you account traffic for a whole day (without FUP time frames) - this option will not work.
+In this case, the customer will be able to use 50GB of bonus traffic only from 00:00 to 04:00 (A monthly limit of 100GB won't be used here).
+If you account for traffic for a whole day (without FUP time frames) - this option will not work.

-You can set bonus traffic here or enable toggle called `Unlimited` to allow customer to consume traffic without limits between 00:00 and 04:00.
+You can set bonus traffic here or enable the toggle `Unlimited` to allow a customer to consume traffic without limits between 00:00 and 04:00.

-* **Traffic direction** - select direction of traffic for accounting: `Up + Down`, `Up` or `Down`;
+* **Traffic direction** - select the direction of traffic for accounting: `Up + Down`, `Up` or `Down`;

-* **Action** - select what to do with connection once monthly limit is reached: `Block`, `Set fixed speed`, `- Speed`;
+* **Action** - select what to do with the connection once the monthly limit is reached: `Block`, `Set fixed speed`, `- Speed %`;

-* **Auto top-up plan** - select one of previously created top-ups what will be automatically applied by customer when monthly limit is reached (auto top-up have to be enabled under customer's settings);
+* **Auto top-up plan** - select one of the previously created top-ups that will be automatically applied to the customer when the monthly limit is reached (auto top-ups have to be enabled under customer's settings as well);

-* **Compensate for over-usage with top-up** - this option is created for tariff plans with high speed to avoid not-charged over-usage of traffic.
-Let's say customer has a plan with 1Gbps speed and accounting interval = 5 minutes and CAP limit = 500GB, Splynx reveices data that customer have already used 499.95GB and Splynx won't block this connection as CAP limit is 500GB and in 5 minutes Splynx receives last data that customer have already used 502GB, so with this toggle enabled Splynx will charge over-used 2GB accordingly to tariff price;
+* **Compensate for over-usage with top-up** - this option is created for tariff plans with high speed to avoid not being charged for over-usage of traffic.
+Let's say a customer has a plan with 1Gbps speed and accounting interval = 5 minutes and CAP limit = 500GB, Splynx receives data that the customer has already used 499.95GB and Splynx won't block this connection as CAP limit is 500GB and in another 5 minutes Splynx receives the last data that a customer has already used 502GB, so the goal of this toggle is that Splynx will charge for over-used 2GB according to tariff price;

-* **Auto top-up trigger value** - specify amount of data (in percents) what a connection can consume after which top-up will be applied.
-For example a top-up 1GB was applied and customer have used it, so when 10% (according to my settings) of 1GB will be used additionally - auto top-up will be applied;
+* **Auto top-up trigger value** - specify the amount of data (in percent) that a connection can consume after which an auto top-up will be applied.
+For example, a top-up of 1GB was applied and the customer has used it, so if it’s set to 10% of 1GB, once 100MB will be used additionally - an auto top-up will be applied;

 * **Top-up will disable daily and weekly limits** - enable/disable this option to ignore daily or weekly FUP limits (under "FUP configuration" tab);

 * **Rollover unused data(monthly)** - enable/disable option to rollover unused data to the next month;

-* **Allow the usage of bonus traffic when normal CAP is finished** - witn this option enabled customer will be able to use bonus traffic even if monthly limit is reached.
+* **Allow the usage of bonus traffic when normal CAP is finished** - with this option enabled customers will be able to use bonus traffic even if the monthly limit is reached.

 ## Top-ups

-These plans are used when monthly data CAP's are reached and the customer wishes to extend their services.
+These plans are used when the monthly data CAP's are reached and the customer wishes to extend their services.
 Customers pay for Top-Ups in order to regain access according to the data limits of the Top-up plan.

 Top-up plans are beneficial to you as an ISP as this creates an additional source of income with existing customers using a capped service.